ifilot/bytecradle-6502/docs/docs/advanced-topics/hardware-customizations.md

 | 7.3728 MHz        | 460800              |

 !!! warning
-    If you replace the crystal of the ACIA crystal, you **need** to adjust the software accordingly.
+    * If you replace the crystal of the ACIA crystal, you **need** to adjust the software accordingly.
 More information is provided below.
+    * When selecting a resonator crystal, ensure it is paired with the appropriate load capacitors to achieve the correct resonance frequency.

 To upgrade your board: